Bangkok Museums

 The Kings' Museums make up another group of Bangkok museums.
 These museums were not royal palaces before but now house museums dedicated to former Chakri Kings.

 The King Rama VI Museum within the Territorial Defence Department is a military museum dedicated to King Vajiravudh, a Sandhurst graduate, who had a keen interest in the military.
-To help visitors locate the museum, please see the map to King Rama VI Museum.

 King Rama VI Museum

 The King Rama VII Museum preserves the personal history and life of King Prajadhipok, the last absolute monarch whose reign saw the watershed in Thai political history.
-Please see the map to the King Rama VII Museum.

 King Rama VII Museum